frmsaul/Emojifier/README.md

 3. Install Install the ImageMagick CLI.

 If you have trouble installing, talk to me (@frmsaul).
-I always have trouble setting up software too, so would love to help a fellow struggler.
+I always have trouble setting up software too, so would love to help a fellow straggler.

 # Usage
 You can emojify by running: